Documentation

 • The duration shows how long the call or voicemail lasted.

-Open a transcript
+Open a recording or transcript

 1. Find the call